 While bopping around Townsend, we couldn’t help but spot throngs of people lining up under an outdoor canopy boasting the name Burger Master on the shack.
 We joined the masses and found that Burger Master is a sort of O.G.
 Sonic: an outdoor “drive-in” that’s been around since 1967.
 We indulged in burgers that could give In-N-Out a run for their money, fries and shakes.
 I love that this kind of novelty, locally-owned dining establishment exists in a small town like Townsend.

-One of my Knoxville favorites, Barley’s Taproom and Pizzeria, also has a location in downtown Maryville, though it’s undergoing a name change soon.
+One of my Knoxville favorites, Barley’s Taproom and Pizzeria, also has a location in downtown Maryville, though it’s now called Bluetick Tavern.
 If you need a casual bite with a pint of beer to wash it all down, this is your spot.

 For our other dinner during our weekend in Blount County, we stumbled upon one of Maryville’s most underrated gems: Aroma Cafe.
 Shocked you can find top-notch Cuban food in East Tennessee?
 We were, too!
 But when several locals pointed us in that direction, we knew we had to take their advice and are so happy we did, too.
 Any excuse to hunt down some plantains!